Kuwasi Balagoon: Ideological changes

 It was during this time that Balagoon became disillusioned with the BPP leadership.
 He was particularly disappointed by the expulsion from the party of former Army ranger Geronimo Pratt, who was thrown out of the party after his arrest in December 1970 for the 1968 murder of Caroline Olsen.
 Pratt was a popular figure amongst the New York members of the Panthers and his expulsion demoralised their ranks.
 In 1997 Pratt's conviction for that murder was overturned.
 Other factors continued to divide the West Coast and East Coast Panthers, including disagreements over out-of-town leadership and whether to embrace pan-Africanism nationalism or Internationalism.
 Tensions climaxed when the Panther leadership in California expelled members of the New York leadership Dhoruba bin Wahad, Michael "Cetewayo" Tabor and Connie Matthews.
 This led to the New York chapter of the Panthers officially splitting from the "national" Panthers.

 Although in prison, Balagoon was aware of these events and was demoralized by them.
 Balagoon, alongside many former Panthers imprisoned alongside himself, began to look ideologically towards anarchism in response.
 Balagoon came to believe the Black Panther Party had stopped being a party concerned with the daily struggle of Black people in America and instead one totally focused on defending its membership in court trials against the state.
 It was this new ideological view that also brought Balagoon towards a new radical Panther splinter group called the Black Liberation Army, which advocated fighting a "war" against the state by members who had gone "underground".

 First escape

 On September 27, 1973, Balagoon escaped imprisonment and went "underground" himself.
-He remained so for approximately eight months until he was re-arrested following an attempt by Balagoon to take Richard Harris on the run as Harris was on temporary leave from prison to attend a funeral.
+He remained so for approximately eight months until he was re-arrested following an attempt by Balagoon to take Richard Harris on the run, as Harris was on temporary leave from prison to attend a funeral.
 Balagoon and Harris were caught after being wounded in a gun battle with correctional and police officers.

 Imprisoned once again, Balagoon committed further to Anarchism and began exploring the works of Wilhelm Reich, Emma Goldman, Errico Malatesta, Buenaventura Durruti and Severino Di Giovanni and trying to applying their thoughts to "Black Liberation".
-Balagoon also began to affiliate with the Republic of New Afrika, a group that advocated African-Americans identifying as "New Afrikans" and seeking a Black nation-state within North America.
+Balagoon also began to affiliate with the Republic of New Afrika, a group that advocated African-Americans identifying as "New Afrikans" and that sought a Black nation-state within North America.
 From this point onwards Balagoon identified as a "New Afrikan Anarchist".